SP 101: Elementary Spanish I

 A panoramic view of Cuban litarature in Spanish from the colonial period to the present.
 Study how a sugar cane economy and slavery impact Cuban society through short fiction, novels, poetry, theater, essay, and film.

 SP 414H: 20th Century Mexican Lit

 Interdisciplinary study and discussion of major 20th Century Mexican literary production and artistic trends.
-Exploration of works by both consecrated and lesser-known authors.
-Taught in Spanish.
-Prerequisite SP207 or any 300-level Spanish course.
+Exploration of works by both renowned and lesser-known authors.
+Prerequisite SP 207 or any 300-level Spanish course.

 SP 498: Comprehensive Examination

-Offered during the Spring for seniors having fulfilled or in the process of finalizing completion of all Spanish requirements the same semester.
-Consist of Standardized Proficiency Exam and individualized content/culture-based language product that can be shared with the community at large.
+Offered during the Spring for seniors having fulfilled or in the process of finalizing completion of all Spanish requirements in this semester.
+Consists of Standardized Proficiency Exam and a creative, individualized, content-based language product that can be shared with the community at large.